IgnisDa/ryot/README.md

 - Existing solutions do not have very good UI.
 - Pretty graphs and summaries make everyone happy.
 Ryot aims to have a lot of them.
 - There is a lack of a good self-hosted fitness and health tracking solution.
-- Ryot consumes very little memory (around 10MB idle eyeballing `docker stats`), something that is significantly useful in RAM constrained environments.
+- Ryot consumes very little memory (around 10MB idle eyeballing `docker stats`)

 ## 🚀 Features